Gracias a Dios Department: Geography

-La Mosquitia is the easternmost part of Honduras along the Mosquito Coast, which extends into northeastern Nicaragua.
+Gracias a Dios department covers a total surface area of 16,997 km2 and, in 2015, had an estimated population of 94,450.
+Although it is the second largest department in the country, it is sparsely populated.
+The department is rather remote and inaccessible by land, although local airlines fly to the main cities.
+It covers the easternmost part of Honduras along the Mosquito Coast.
 It is a region of tropical rainforest, pine savannah, and marsh that is accessible primarily by water and air.
-Its population includes indigenous and ethnic groups such as the Miskito, Pech, Rama, Sumo, Garífuna, Ladino, and Creole peoples.
-La Mosquitia has the largest wilderness area in Central America, consisting of mangrove swamps, lagoons, rivers, savannas, and tropical rain forests.
-The Río Plátano Biosphere Reserve, a World Heritage site, is a part of La Mosquitia.
+Gracias a Dios has the largest wilderness area in Central America, consisting of mangrove swamps, lagoons, rivers, savannas, and tropical rain forests.
+The Río Plátano Biosphere Reserve, a World Heritage site, is a part of Gracias a Dios.